 I have been trying to perfect this recipe over the years.
 Trying to recreate the taste of the pork in that bun.
 Now it is time to share it with you.
 This recipe needs quite a few ingredients, only a couple of steps and an oven or slow cooker.

 You need the following ingredients:

 - Apple cider vinegar

 It takes about 5 minutes to put all the ingredients together.
 You start with the sugar and water and stir to combine.
 Then the soy, hoisin, sriracha, honey and apple cider vinegar.
 When combined add the onion and shallots.
 Let it soften and then add the fricandeau pork.
 Stir to coat the meat and then fill the pan with water.

 Now it is time to let the oven do the work and let it cook for 60-80 minutes until completely soft.
 Check halfway through if more water is required.
 Ready to serve.

 This recipe taste amazing with Chinese steamed buns as a canapé or appetizer.
 You can easily make these yourself and I will share the recipe next.
 If you can’t wait you this recipe also tastes great with Basmati rice and vegetables.

 Want to know how to make spicy soy pork?
 Watch the 1-minute food inspiration video below:

 Have fun with my favorite how to make spicy soy pork recipe!
-Made a recipe tag #thetortillachannel on Instagram.
+Made a recipe tag #thetortillachannel on Instagram or PIN on Pinterest.